DIPlib/diplib/doc/src/main.md

   see \ref why_tensors.

 There are many other unique things about *DIPlib*, we encourage you to explore the documentation to learn more about it.
-A good place to start are the following documentation pages:
+Good places to start are the following documentation pages:

 - The \ref dip::Image class, everything else revolves around it.